bmoussaud/xld-petclinic-tomcat/README.md

 * deployment.yaml triggers a deployment  PetPortal/2.0-92 -> Tomcat-Dev-AsCode
 * xebialabs.yaml an import yaml file that includes the 3 previous files.

-execution : `xl apply -f v2/xebialabs.yaml --values title=demo-as-code`
+execution : `xl apply -f tomcat/xebialabs.yaml --values title=demo-as-code`

 ### Using the devops as-code to migrate to containers

 The petclinic backend war is not packaged in a container and deployed to a Kubernetes Cluster.

-in the V3  Directory you'll find:
+in the `containers`  Directory you'll find:
 * in application.yaml, the backend petclinic has been defined using `k8s.DeploymentSpec` and `k8s.ServiceSpec`
 * k8s.yaml defines the targeted K8S cluster
 * infrastructure.yaml defines the environement with the dev k8s namespace as a new member
 * deployment.yaml triggers a deployment  PetPortal/(Version) -> Tomcat-Dev-AsCode
 * xebialabs.yaml an import yaml file that includes the 4 previous files.

-all the commands are in the runv3.sh that builds the images and run the xl apply commands.
+all the commands are in the `run-container.sh script that builds the images and runs the 'xl apply' commands.

 ```
-$ ./runv3.sh 3.0.4
+$ ./run-containers.sh 3.0.4
 building localhost:5000/bmoussaud/petclinic-backend:3.0.4
 docker build -t bmoussaud/petclinic-backend PetClinic-Backend
 Sending build context to Docker daemon  15.87kB